vebinua-genashtim/tax-talk/setup-demo-users.md

 -- Add subscription for subscriber user
 WITH subscriber_user AS (
-  SELECT id FROM auth.users WHERE email = 'subscriber@taxacademy.sg'
+  SELECT id FROM auth.users WHERE email = 'subscriber@taxtalkpro.com'
 )
 INSERT INTO subscriptions (user_id, end_date, amount_paid, status)
 SELECT